 We invite you to become a part of developing the next generation of Canada’s workforce.

-Hamilton District Christian High Cooperative Education links the academic learning process with the workplace through practical work experiences that are integrated with the learning objectives of the program of studies.
+Hamilton District Christian High Cooperative Education links academic learning with the workplace through practical work experiences that are integrated with the learning objectives of the program of studies.

 These programs provide students with the opportunity to develop significant networks and relationships with qualified professionals.